 In the last three years thirty of our graduates have published novels or won prizes in national or international writing awards.
 See ‘Reviews’ above for details.

-Course Fee for both classroom and ONLINE: $6,291 incl GST if you have done our Introduction Course or Summer School (10% discount).
+Course Fee for both classroom and ONLINE: $6,291 incl GST if you have done our Intro to Creative Writing, Queen’s Birthday or Summer School (10% discount).
 Fee can be paid in interest free monthly payments over two years.

 ($6,990 incl GST if you haven’t done one of these courses).